-Fathers, like any other humans are individuals, meaning they’re diverse and have different ways of relating to family members.
-There mannerisms are partly learned from previous generations and I doubt any two are exactly alike, even among those considered the best.
+Fathers, like any other humans, are individuals, meaning they’re diverse and have different ways of relating to family members.
+Their mannerisms are partly learned from previous generations and I doubt any two are exactly alike, even among those considered the best.

 Even the fathers classed as good probably don’t know exactly what they do to make a difference but there are likely many reasons why being present is better than being absent.

 When a father abandons a wife – or girlfriend – and children, it can be interpreted in many negative ways.

 - You find us/me too difficult to bear.

 Phrase it any way you wish, from the child’s perspective it boils down to I’m unworthy.
 Mothers can and have done a lot to stem the harm of these negative thoughts but, according to statistics, it doesn’t happen often enough.